 Ahmedabad, India’s first UNESCO World heritage city is well-connected with the rest of India.
 Cheap airfare deals for flights to Ahmedabad from USA will leave you amazed.

 Mathura & Vrindavan

-Mathura and Vrindavan are the best places to celebrate Holi in Uttar Pradesh.
-These two North Indian places are mythically associated with the legends of Krishnaleela or Rasleela.
+Mathura and Vrindavan are the best places to celebrate Holi in North India.
+These two destinations for pilgrims and tourists are mythically associated with the legends of Krishnaleela or Rasleela.
 It is said that the zest the Brajwasis (people of Vrindavan) play Holi with is not felt in the rest of India during the festival.
 Their festive spirit is so high that the celebration begins 40 days prior to the day of Holi.
 Boys are dressed like Krishna, and girls dress themselves like Gopis (female admirers of Krishna).
 The Lathmar Holi of Barsana, the village of Sri Radha, is the main attraction.
 The boys of Vrindavan play colors with the girls of Barsana in a flirtatious manner.
-They drench each other with colored water and spray gulal in the air.
+They drench each other with colored water and sprinkle gulal in the air.